 - Strategies for assessment, feedback, and evaluation of medical students

 To graduate, participants must complete all courses and assignments and pass a final exam.
 Courses include readings, videos, interactive modules, quizzes, and assignments.

-Graduates will receive a certificate, a letter of congratulations noting the accomplishment, a letter to their department chair, and a press release to distribute locally.
-They will also be listed on the STFM website.
+Graduates receive a certificate, a letter of congratulations noting the accomplishment, a letter to their department chair, and a press release to distribute locally.
+They are also listed on the STFM website.
 A total of 35 CME credits are available for completion of this course.